Interacting with users on Live Chat

 To create incidents or work orders from a chat using a template

-When an agent is having a conversation with a user, the agent can create an incident or work order if it does not already exist.
-The agent also can select a template before creating an incident or work order.
+When an agent is having a conversation with a user, the agent can create an incident or work order if it does not already exist by selecting a template.

-- In an active chat session, on Resources tab, enter a search term.
+- In an active chat session, on the Resources tab, enter a search term.

 If any templates are available, these templates are displayed.